-A list of our record stockholders as of the close of business on the Record Date will be made available to stockholders during the meeting at www.virtualshareholdermeeting.com/SPRB2021 In addition, for the ten days prior to the Annual Meeting, the list will be available for examination by any stockholder of record for a legally valid purpose at our corporate headquarters during regular business hours.
-To access the list of record stockholders beginning April 2, 2021 and until the meeting, stockholders should email investors@sprucebiosciences.com.
+For the ten days ending the day prior to the Annual Meeting, a list of our record stockholders as of the close of business on the Record Date will be available for examination by any stockholder of record for a legally valid purpose at our corporate headquarters during regular business hours.
+To access the list of record stockholders beginning May 15, 2023 and until the meeting, stockholders should email investors@sprucebiosciences.com.